 2009 April - G20 adds Luxembourg to "grey list" of countries with questionable banking arrangements.

-2009 July - Organisation for Economic Co-operation and Development (OECD) commends Luxembourg for taking action to improve the transparency of its financial arrangements by signing agreements on the exchange of tax information with a dozen countries.
+2009 July - Organisation for Economic Co-operation and Development (OECD) commends Luxembourg for improving financial transparency with agreements on the exchange of tax information with a dozen countries.

 2012 October - Heir-apparent Prince Guillaume marries.